xixinsama/xixinsama/README.md

 - 👋 Hi, I’m @xixinsama
-- 👀 I’m interested in python C and C++
+- 👀 I’m interested in python, C and C++
-- 🌱 I’m currently learning python C and C++
+- 🌱 I’m currently learning python, C and C++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me xixin142857@outlook.com